History of Trieste: Fascism

-In December 1920, the fascist newspaper Il popolo di Trieste was first published and began to push the idea that the collapse of the anachronistic Austria-Hungarian empire would allow the people of Trieste, and the region more generally, to play a more imperialist role in the Adriatic and the Balkans.
+In December 1920, the fascist newspaper Il popolo di Trieste was first published and began to push the idea that the collapse of the anachronistic Austro-Hungarian empire would allow the people of Trieste, and the region more generally, to play a more imperialist role in the Adriatic and the Balkans.
 Different groups were receptive to this message, including industrialists, bourgeois, demobilized officers, students and ambitious citizens.
 The elections of 1921 gave the fascist Blocco italiano coalition 45% of the total votes.
-Following the march on Rome on 28 October 1922, the local squadristi, lead by Francesco Giunta, occupied a number of public buildings with approval from the authorities, a few days later, fascists paraded through the streets of Trieste.
+Following the march on Rome on 28 October 1922, the local squadristi, led by Francesco Giunta, occupied a number of public buildings with approval from the authorities, a few days later, fascists paraded through the streets of Trieste.

 With the advent of fascism began a policy in Trieste and Venezia Giulia of Italianization of minorities.
-Starting from the mid 1920s, surnames and toponyms began to be Italianized, in 1929, the teaching of Slovene and other slavic languages was banned from all of the cities public schools of all types and grades, and shortly afterwards all Slovene organizations were dissolved.
+Starting from the mid-1920s, surnames and toponyms began to be Italianized, in 1929, the teaching of Slovene and other slavic languages was banned from all of the cities public schools of all types and grades, and shortly afterwards all Slovene organizations were dissolved.
 The objective was the forceful assimilation of minority ethnic groups with contempt for their culture and traditions.
 This policy, combined with the anti-slav actions of the squadristi often resulted in deaths and injuries and had severe repercussions on the delicate inter-ethnic relations.
 Militant pro independence Slovene organizations, including TIGR and Borba reacted to the murders perpetrated by fascists with a similar brutality: acts of armed resistance multiplied with violent actions against members of the fascist regime, of law enforcement and in some cases ordinary citizens.